gorchels/my-site-meg/content/home/experience.md

   * Instructed and managed 60-80 students in classroom and laboratory settings

-  * Developed 1-2.5 hour lessons including lectures, interactive learning activities, and labs
+  * Developed 1-2.5 hour lessons including lectures, interactive activities, and labs

   * Exceeded department excellence rating by 5%-20%